samdutton/shearch/readme.md

 * Speaker
 * Speaker gender

-Click on a word in a text to search for that word.
+You can also click on a word in a text to search for that word.

 ## Feedback and feature requests